secondsun/keycloak-hello-world/README.md

 ![Keycloak Add Realm Screen](docs/keycloak-3.png)

-To compile the application we need to invoke maven from the command line.
+To compile the application we need to invoke maven from the command line in the project's root directory.

 ```bash
 mvn clean install